AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 }
 ```

 - `rpc` methods define the callable functions within the contract, allowing external systems to interact with the contract's logic.
 - `message` represent the structured data exchanged between the contract and external systems.

 #### Define Contract States

-The implementation of the ToDo app state inside file `src/RoleContractState.cs` is as follows:
+The implementation of the Role app state inside file `src/RoleContractState.cs` is as follows:

 ```csharp title="src/RoleContractState.cs"
 using AElf.Sdk.CSharp.State;